 The actual cattle working will be timed.
 Timing will begin after the cattle processing plan is approved by the judges, and contestants have been given the ok to begin.
+Time ends when the last animal's fourth leg/foot exits the headgate.
 Time will account for 10% of the score.